scottgal/mostlylucidweb/Mostlylucid/Markdown/ensuringhostedservicesingleinstance.md

 ## In Conclusion
 As usual there's a couple of ways to skin a cat.
-The interface approach is probably the easiest way to ensure that your `IHostedService` is a single instance.
-But the factory method approach is also a good way to ensure that your service is a single instance.
+The factory method approach is also a good way to ensure that your service is a single instance.
 It's up to you which approach you take.
 I hope this article has helped you understand how to ensure that your `IHostedService` is a single instance.